 Mill Hill follows the Edexcel syllabus which is traditional in style, but offers ample opportunity for experimental work.
 The AS and A2 courses extend and develop the ideas of GCSE Chemistry introducing more modern concepts such as atomic and molecular orbitals and treating reactivity on the basis of understanding simple thermodynamics.

 The courses are each divided into three modules, all self-contained with clear learning objectives.
 The emphasis of the syllabus is on the relevance of the subject to everyday life and it is therefore an interesting and dynamic course for pupils to study.
-Assessment is by terminal examination (80%) and practical exam (20%).
+Assessment is by terminal examination (80%) and practical coursework (20%).
 The A2 course is a more advanced treatment of the ideas studied at AS, building on earlier concepts.
 The structure of content and assessment in A2 is similar to that in the AS.
 The results at AS and A2 combined give the overall Advanced level grade.

 After Advanced Level